 The week I graduated from high school in May 1970, I was invited to take a trip up to Schuylkill Haven, Pennsylvania.
 There was a slight catch to it, the trip wasn’t going to pay much or maybe nothing at all.
 But all expenses were paid for.
 There were five of us traveling together.
-Pat Taylor, a MF school classmate, year older than me, Kenny and Vicki Jackson, a gal by the name of Martha Rucker and Me.
+Pat Taylor, a MF school classmate that was year older than me, Kenny and Vicki Jackson, a gal by the name of Martha Rucker and Me.

 Pat and I were making the trip just to help transfer vehicles, but the other three were moving there to be employed with the real estate developer, American Realty Group.
 They had moved into Texas about three years before and bought a bunch of land for a development on Lake Travis that became known as Briarcliff.